How To Recognize Notes On The Fretboard

 If you’d like to explore scales more & how they work for lead guitar then check out my lesson on scales used for lead guitar playing.

 You’ll discover how these scales & fretboard patterns are used to play guitar solos & stay in key while you do it.
-Very important lesson to learn if you are going to approach that type of playing.
+A very important lesson to learn if you are going to approach that type of playing.
 You also want to remember that it requires more study & discipline to be a good lead guitar player.
+And by being able to recognize your notes you’ll be able to create better phrasing.

 By learning the musical alphabet A-G#